scalacenter/course-management-tools/README.md

 ```

-When settings up a new course master repository, the easiest way to get started is to follow the instructions in the _Getting started_ section above.
+When settings up a new course main repository, the easiest way to get started is to follow the instructions in the _Getting started_ section above.

-> Note: a new command, `masteradm`, has been added to generate the root `build.sbt` file based on the master folder structure.
+> Note: a new command, `mainadm`, has been added to generate the root `build.sbt` file based on the main folder structure.
 It assumes that all the exercises are in folders named `exercise_\d{3}_.*` (using regular expression specification).
-See section "The `masteradm` command".
+See section "The `mainadm` command".

 > Note: Many options for generating a course can now be set via configuration.
 See section `Tweaking tool behaviour via configuration`.

-## Course master editing approach
+## Course main editing approach

-Once the initial set-up of a course master repository has been completed, the question arises about how to evolve it.
+Once the initial set-up of a course main repository has been completed, the question arises about how to evolve it.

 There's a recommended workflow and a set of tools that can be used for this.

 ### Tools

-The course management tools contain two utilities that can convert a multi-project course master project with one project per exercise into a so-called '*linearized*' git repository with one commit per exercise.
-A second command named 'delinearize' performs the opposite conversion: it applies the changes made in the linearized version of the course master on the course master repo itself.
+The course management tools contain two utilities that can convert a multi-project course main project with one project per exercise into a so-called '*linearized*' git repository with one commit per exercise.
+A second command named 'delinearize' performs the opposite conversion: it applies the changes made in the linearized version of the course main on the course main repo itself.

-Hence, one can choose different approaches to implement a certain modification to the exercises in the course master.
+Hence, one can choose different approaches to implement a certain modification to the exercises in the course main.

 #### Applying changes to common files